-In todays interview I get to speak with exogenous ketones researcher Dr Brianna Stubbs about the ketone benefits, esters, salts and more.
+In todays interview I get to speak with exogenous ketones researcher, Dr Brianna Stubbs, about the research discoveries of the benefits and risks of taking ketone esters, salts and more.

 Brianna shares her knowledge as a scientist researching ketones and their effects on sport performance.